We use cookies to track usage and preferences. You can view our cookies policy here.

 What are the best tickets from Manchester?

-As you can see, it’s possible to get train tickets to Blackpool for £9.30 while you’re on the way to the station.
-These cheaper Advance tickets start at £5.50.
+There’s no need to book these tickets the day before, you can get cheaper Advance train tickets to Blackpool while you’re on the way to the station.

-If you’re making a return trip, then an Off-Peak Day Return (valid after 9am on weekdays and any time at weekends and on Bank Holidays) is £21.10.
-It’s £22.70 if you want to travel earlier on a weekday (or if you’re returning on a different day).
-Either way, Railsmartr will show you the cheapest fare for the journey that you want to make.
+If you’re making a return trip, you can book an Off-Peak Day Return (valid after 9am on weekdays and any time at weekends and on Bank Holidays).
+These tickets give you more flexibility if you want to travel earlier on a weekday or if you’re returning on a different day.
+Either way, Railsmartr will show you the cheapest fare for the journey you want to make.

 Are there cheap train tickets to Blackpool from Glasgow?

-If you’re travelling from Glasgow down to Blackpool, then you have two options when it comes to train companies.
+If you’re travelling from Glasgow down to Blackpool, you have two options when it comes to train companies.
 You can either use Avanti West Coast or TransPennine Express.
-When we looked at train tickets to Blackpool a month in advance, it was usually the case that Avanti West Coast was cheaper.
-For most of the day, it was pretty easy to get a one-way ticket for £36:
+It’s usually the case that Avanti West Coast is cheaper.

-However, it’s possible to go cheaper than that.
+However, it’s possible to go for even less.
 If you book a ticket to Preston first, you could save a heap.
 Don’t worry about connecting trains either, as you’re still covered if there’s a delay, even if you have two separate tickets.
 Just make sure that you give yourself at least eight minutes to change trains, as this is the minimum allowed time at Preston.
-So, let’s look at the prices from Glasgow Central to Preston first:

-So, it’s just £12 or £14 to go to Preston.
-From here, it’s £8.80 for a single ticket to Blackpool North if you’re travelling after 09:00 on weekdays (anytime weekends and Bank Holidays), or £8.90 if you’re coming back the same day too.
-Northern also sell Advance tickets for specific trains, and these tickets are typically sold for around £3.50 to £5.50.
+From Preston, you can buy a cheap single ticket to Blackpool North if you’re travelling after 09:00 on weekdays (anytime weekends and Bank Holidays), or for slightly more if you’re coming back the same day too.
+Northern also sell Advance tickets for specific trains, and these tickets are typically sold for less.

-So, this means that you can travel to Blackpool for significantly less.
-Even if you were to buy a flexible ticket for the train from Preston to Blackpool, it’d be £20.80 in total, rather than £50.40.
-That’s less than half the price!
+So, by taking the route via Preston you can travel to Blackpool for a far lower price.
+Even if you were to buy a flexible ticket for the train from Preston to Blackpool, it can be less than half the price!

 How much are train tickets from Birmingham?